“Can’t we just use Google Translate?”

 In the last three years, I helped a Dubai-based company that provided translation and proofreading services for a variety of clients, including top hotels and restaurants in the UAE.
 One menu translation we got from our clients for revision stated the following: شوربة حمام = bathroom soup.”

 This is one of the most common mistranslations, especially for new learners and robots.
 It has to do with the fact that the word for both “bathroom” and “pigeon” have the same structure (حمام).
 However, one tiny diacritic distinguishes the two from another.
-The shadda is a pronunciation marker that hovers over a consonant that needs to emphasized.
+The shadda is a pronunciation marker that hovers over a consonant that needs to emphasize.
 In this case, حمّام (Hammaam) means bathroom, while حمام (Hamaam) means “pigeon.”
-So, one tiny mark makes all the difference in this translation between a fowl recipe or a foul recipe!
+So, one tiny mark makes all the difference in this translation between a fowl recipe and a foul recipe!

 6. I can only wonder what those fragrances smell like…

 This is another instance where the machine could not recognize the first word of the sign (أنس) as the common male name “Anas.”
 Thus, instead of attracting potential tourists, this slip-shod translation will probably have customers holding their noses as they walk by its storefront.